 The MX records manage where the domain’s email is hosted.
 These DNS records can be managed in your cPanel if you're using HostGator name servers or within WHM.
 If managed in cPanel, you’ll use the MX Entry icon in the Email section.
 This is the first thing you should check if a customer claims not to receive emails at their HostGator email.

 Here is an example of correctly configured MX records for a HostGator reseller server:

 Sometimes MX records will return an error for correctly configured MX records since the shared mail will go out through a gateway.
 The rDNS on the gateway may not accurately reflect the domain sending the mail.
 If the IP address for your MX record matches that from inside of your cPanel, or correctly configured A record for your domain, you may safely disregard this error.

 Here is an example of correctly configured MX records generating an error:

 This is the MX record for sugar-duck.com.
 Since the MX record is pointed to sugar-duck.com, it will correctly route email to the same server as where the website is hosted, despite the error indicated by LeafDNS.

-If you're using HostGator name servers, these DNS records can be managed in your HG cPanel using the Advanced DNS zone editor, or within WHM.
+If you're using HostGator name servers, these DNS records can be managed in your HG cPanel using the Advanced Zone Editor or within WHM.
 The normal basic configuration will involve an A record for your domain and a CNAME for your www subdomain.

-The A record for your domain should be pointed to the IP address for your cPanel.
-This will be available in the Server Information section of the left hand sidebar from your cPanel home page.
-The www subdomain should be a CNAME pointed to your domain name:
+The A record for your domain should be pointed to the Site IP address of your cPanel.
+This will be available in the General Information section on the right-hand panel of your cPanel home page.
+The www subdomain should be a CNAME pointed to your domain name.